Harry-Chen/thu-learn-lib/README.md

 // 3. provide a CredentialProvider function, which can be async const helper = new Learn2018Helper({provider: () => {return {username: 'xxx', password: 'xxx'};}});

-// Note that using the following two methods you may encounter problems like login time out.
+// Note that by using the following two methods you may encounter problems like login time out.
 // But if you provide a credential provider, the library will retry logging in when failing, automatically resolving the cookie expiry problem.
 // So we strongly recommend using this method.